airoldilab/sgd/README.md

 # sgd

 sgd is an R package which provides a fast and flexible set of tools for large scale inference.
-It features many different stochastic gradient methods, built-in models, visualization tools, automated hyperparameter tuning, model checking, interval estimation, and convergence diagnostics.
+It features many stochastic gradient methods, built-in models, visualization tools, automated hyperparameter tuning, model checking, interval estimation, and convergence diagnostics.

 ## Installation
 To install the latest version from CRAN: